imobanco/django-ufilter/docs/usage.rst

 Django REST Framework
 +++++++++++++++++++++

-Django URL Filter can rather easily be integrated with DRF.
+Django UFilter can rather easily be integrated with DRF.
-For that, a DRF-specific filter backend :class:`DjangoFilterBackend <url_filter.integrations.drf.DjangoFilterBackend>` is implemented and can be used in settings::
+For that, a DRF-specific filter backend :class:`DjangoFilterBackend <django_ufilter.integrations.drf.DjangoFilterBackend>` is implemented and can be used in settings::

     # settings.py
     REST_FRAMEWORK = {
         'DEFAULT_FILTER_BACKENDS': [
-            'url_filter.integrations.drf.DjangoFilterBackend',
+            'django_ufilter.integrations.drf.DjangoFilterBackend',
         ]
     }